mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Removing the scale

-To create a custom typographic scale, you can clear the built-in values by assigning `undefined` to them in the theme.
+In order to establish a customized scale, you can clear the built-in values by assigning `undefined` to them in the theme.

 ```js
 extendTheme({